Code-Institute-Submissions/NewSite/README.md

 ## What is this app for?

-This app is build to showcase a local Candy Cart hire service that needs a web presence.
+This app is built to showcase a local Candy Cart hire service that needs a web presence.

 ## What does it do?